 got to the bottom of The

-Notch I stopped near the bottom of
+Notch, I stopped just below the bottom

-hummingbirds.
-That morning hummingbirds weren’t
+hummingbirds weren’t doing

-doing anything in The Notch.
-They weren’t even there.
+anything in The Notch.
+They weren’t

-long time, one hummingbird fed briefly
+even there.
+After a long time, one hummingbird

-at the top of the meadow, then
+fed briefly at the top of the meadow, then

 flew away and I didn’t

 I had never seen anything like it.

 I was about to